 But what if there was an option between renting and owning?
 That’s where ZeroDown comes in: we buy the home you want.
-You move in and pay us a fixed monthly fee, building ownership in your ZeroDown home each month.
-Home equity-rewards* vest to you monthly, just like stock options at your workplace.
+You move in and pay us a fixed monthly amount, building towards ownership each month.
+Purchase-credits* vest to you monthly, just like stock options at your workplace.

 ZeroDown blends the security of ownership with the flexibility of renting.

 Purchase-credits represent the portion of the home value that you have accumulated over time.

 Traditionally, homeowners accumulate home equity over time as they pay down their mortgage debt.
 With ZeroDown, residents can start building net worth up without taking on a mortgage.

 Each monthly payment you make earns you purchase-credits which represent a percentage of your ZeroDown home's value.

 The purchase-credits you build have a two-year cliff, which means that as long as you live in a ZeroDown home (and

 make payments toward it) for at least two years, you can put it to use.

 After two years, you can buy the home from us, using your purchase-credits toward a down payment, or move and cash out by selling your purchase-credits to us.